 Founded in 1879, Vinos Guerra is the oldest winery in the Bierzo region and one of the most historic wineries in Spain.
 The founder Don Antonio Guerra was a pioneer in many ways.
 He was one of the first producers to bottle method champanois wines in Spain.
 In addition to wine, Don Antonio also produced a variety of spirits from Agua Ardiente to Vermouth and Anisettes.
 Today, the Guerra winery farms one-third of all the vineyards in the Bierzo region.
 Out of the 3,000 ha (7,413 acres) of vineyard land in Bierzo, Guerra takes care of 1,000 ha (2,471 acres), however they only make wine with the best 10% of grapes.
 This rigorous selection process allows the Guerra wines to consistently show extraordinary quality.
-In addition to been so selective, Guerra possesses among the oldest and most precious Mencia (Mehn-cee-ah) and Dona Blanca vines in the Bierzo region.
+In addition to being so selective, Guerra possesses among the oldest and most precious Mencia (Mehn-cee-ah) and Dona Blanca vines in the Bierzo region.
 The average age of these vines is 50 years, making wines that express an impressive sense of depth and flavor.

 WHAT MAKES THIS WINE UNIQUE?
 A historic winery founded in 1879, making wines with old vines 50+ years old from dry-farmed vineyards.
 Guerra controls one-third of all the vineyard land in Bierzo (1,000 ha or 2,471 acres) and only makes wine with the best 10% of the grapes harvested.

 RATING HISTORY: 2015 90VM; 2014 90VM; 2012 89IWC